About Me – originally posted Feb. 27, 2013

 First, thank you for visiting my blog and being curious about me, my poetry and art.
 So hello, and let me introduce myself.
-My name is Lynn McHale; I’m 63, divorced for 30 years, retired in Sept.
+My name is Lynn McHale; I am now 66, divorced for 35 years, retired in Sept.
 2012 from Sears Holdings after 41 years.
-I have a son and daughter in-law, no grandchildren yet.
-I have a wonderful family, friends and neighbors who are all very supportive.
+I have a son and daughter in-law, and a beautiful little grandson who will be one in July.
+He is the most precious little boy!
+I have a wonderful family, friends and neighbors.

 I sought help from a neuro-psychologist over the course of several months.
 He helped me re-frame how I thought about having PD and living with a chronic illness and most importantly how I perceived myself.
 In the safe confines of his office, I could be brutally honest.
 I didn’t have to be guarded when I described how I was feeling.
 I didn’t have to soften the message or try to hide things to protect and shield my family and friends.
 It was finally OK to tell people at work.
 I had only told my Director and VP and select few others.
 It was OK to be really, really angry.
 It was OK to hate everybody and everything!
 It was OK to cry, even to laugh!
 Keeping it all to myself had become such a burden, which now was lifted.
 Most importantly, I did not have to pretend to be strong; I could sit there and be just me, all my raw emotions exposed, learning how to be Lynn, who happens to have Parkinson’s.
 I went back again about a year later for a few weeks, for what I call a “tune up” or “attitude adjustment”, as I feel I will always experience ups and downs, and sometimes the downs just need to be talked through.
 I highly recommend counseling for learning how to accept and cope with living with PD.